PeterJCLaw-mns/cloud-devsecops-pipelineactions/README.md

      - `**pipelinemetricsdb** -> Contains the details about the workflow`
      - `**pipelinejobmetricsdb** -> Contains the details about the Jobs in each workflow`

-   - You can duplicate the below Demo Dashbaord to view the metrics. https://onenr.io/0bRK984bEQE
+   - You can duplicate the below Demo Dashboard to view the metrics. https://onenr.io/0bRK984bEQE

    - Or you can use the below sample queries to view in New Relic Dashboard (Custom queries can be created based on the data)